Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==

 = 3.5 =
-* Fix: Remove `Include the Increase (Decrease) in the Term Name` option because of complexity.
+* Fix: Correct 'hide' option of option drop-down box.
+* Fix: Remove non-functioning or incorrectly implemented options.
+* Fix: Corrected the way the markup was saved to metadata (stopped rounding).
 * Maintenance: Include new `Tested to:` information.

 = 3.4 =